ChiCubed/InformaticsNotes/chapter2.md

 which of course evaulates to 70.

 While you don't have to use `#define` for the above examples, there are some instances where it is useful to use `#define`.
 For example, if working with points in a plane:
 ```

 #define x first
 #define y second

+...

 pair<int,int> a;
 printf("%d %d",a.x,a.y);
 ```

+You would obviously have to make sure you didn't use a variable named `x` or `y` anywhere else in your program.

 If you wish to define a type, you can use the `typedef` keyword.